Philliec459/Geolog-Used-to-Automate-the-Characterization-Workflow-using-Clerkes-Rosetta-Stone-calibration-data/README.md

 - alt.data_transformers.disable_max_rows()

 ## Introduction:
-Geolog has always been found to be a user-friendly Petrophysical software tool that allows us to load, interrogate, process and display well log and production data.
-With the introduction of Geolog18, we can also use python code in our Geolog loglans to push the analysis even further.
-Geolog python loglans can exploit state-of-the-art techniques in python to interrogate and build probabilistic methods to estimate additional well log curves, core analysis results, rock types, facies, engineering parameters and petrophysical properties.
+Geolog has always been found to be a user-friendly Petrophysical software tool that allows the users to load, interrogate, process and display well log and production data with ease.
+With the introduction of Geolog18.0 (now Geolog21.0), we can also use python code in our Geolog loglans to push the analysis even further.
+Geolog python loglans can exploit state-of-the-art methods in python to interrogate and build probabilistic techniques to estimate additional well log results and calibrate to core analysis results, rock types, facies, engineering parameters and petrophysical properties.

-In this repository we include a comprehensive Geolog project with Geolog python loglans, data and one well to utilize a proven workflow to interrogate and characterize a typical Arab D carbonate reservoir in the project well.
-This example serves as the basis for a full-field reservoir characterization workflow for all wells throughout the entire field.
-In this example we are showing the results for just one well, but in the full-field reservoir characterization we would follow the same workflow and generate the same results for all wells run in batch mode for all wells.
-The final objective would be to use these well data results and create a 3D static model of porosity, permeability, Petrophysical Rock Types (PRT), capillary pressure parameters and saturations.
-Typically, this static model would be used to initialize the dynamic model in reservoir simulation.
+In this repository we include a comprehensive Geolog project primarily using Geolog python loglans.
+We supply an example well to utilize a proven workflow to interrogate and characterize a typical Arab D carbonate reservoir.
+This example serves as the basis for a full-field reservoir characterization workflow that would be used on all wells throughout the entire field.
+In this example we are showing the results for just one well, but in the full-field reservoir characterization we would follow the same workflow and generate the same results for all wells in the field.
+The final objective would be to use these well data results and create a 3D static model of the reservoir using the porosity, permeability, Petrophysical Rock Types (PRT), capillary pressure parameters and saturations determined in this workflow.
+Typically, this static model would then be used to initialize the dynamic model for reservoir simulation.

 ![Geolog_Image](Results.png)

 This project demonstrates tried and proven workflow with the techniques as described by Phillips(1) et al. used in the characterization of most Arab D reservoirs in Saudi Arabia.
-Permeability, Petrophysical Rock Types (PRT), Capillary Pressure and modeled saturations are all estimated or calculated in this workflow in order to characterize this complex carbonate reservoir.
+Permeability, Petrophysical Rock Types (PRT), Capillary Pressure and modeled saturations are all estimated or calculated in this workflow using the new python loglans in order to characterize this complex carbonate reservoir.
 Clerke’s(2) Arab D Rosetta Stone core analysis database is used as the calibration data.

 These calibration data are from Ed Clerke’s Rosetta Stone, Arab-D carbonate dataset from Ghawar field in Saudi Arabia.
 This is a very special carbonate dataset.
 Clerke randomly selected the final calibration samples from 1,000’s of core plugs for the final dataset.
 The Rosetta Stone data cover the full range in poro-perm space and Petrophysical Rock Types (PRTs) observed in the Arab D reservoir.
-For each sample Clerke acquired High Pressure Mercury Injection (HPMI) and fit the capillary pressure curves using a Thomeer hyperbola (see Altair Plot of Capillary Pressure curves) created from the Initial Displacement Pressure (Pdi), Pc curvature term Gi that relates to the variability of pore throats and Bulk Volume Occupied (BVocci) that is related to the Pore Volume for each pore system i.
+For each sample Clerke acquired High Pressure Mercury Injection (HPMI) and fit the capillary pressure curves to the Thomeer hyperbola (see Altair Plot of Capillary Pressure curves) created from the Initial Displacement Pressure (Pdi), curvature term Gi that relates to the variability of pore throats and Bulk Volume Occupied (BVocci) that is related to the Pore Volume for each pore system i.
 From the results Clerke defined his Petrophysical Rock Types (PRT).
 For this Arab D reservoir, most PRTs have a dual-porosity system, and some PRTs have up to 3 pore systems.

 ## Suggested Arab D Carbonate Workflow:
 The following workflow is suggested to interrogate, process, interpret and model the petrophysical properties of a typical Arab D carbonate reservoir using Clerke’s Arab D Rosetta Stone Carbonate database as calibration.
 The workflow consists of the following steps:

-1) Interrogate the Well Log data and Rosetta Stone calibration data using standard Geolog layouts, cross plots and histograms and then use a python loglan featuring Altair, which is interactive software driven from a Geolog Module Launcher.
+1) We can interrogate both the Well Log data and Rosetta Stone calibration data using standard Geolog layouts, cross plots and histograms or we can use a python loglan featuring Altair, which is very interactive python software library driven from a Geolog Module Launcher.
+With Altair you can build the layout of your choice using depth plots, cross plots or histograms, where they are all interactive and dynamically linked.

 ### Altair Used to Interrogate the Well log data in Geolog:
 ![Geolog_Image](Geolog20_ArabD.gif)